Ometria/ometria.ios_sdk/README.md

 This way your app will start receiving notifications from Ometria.
 Handling those notifications while the app is running in the foreground is up to you.

-### Handling interaction with notifications that contain URLs
+### Handling interaction with notifications

-Ometria allows you to send URLs alongside your push notifications and allows you to handle them on the device.
+Ometria allows you to send URLs and tracking info alongside your push notifications and allows you to handle them on the device.

 By default, the Ometria SDK automatically handles any interaction with push notifications that contain URLs by opening them in a browser.

 However, it enables developers to handle those URLs as they see fit (e.g. take the user to a specific screen in the app).

 To get access to those interactions and the URLs, implement the `OmetriaNotificationInteractionDelegate`.

-There is only one method that is required, and it will be triggered every time the user taps on a notification that has a deepLink action URL.
 This is what it would look like in code:

 ```swift